Law of the Internal Market (1889) |

 |

 The purpose of this course is to introduce students to the core of law of the European Union's internal market.
 The course is based on two main pillars: firstly, an introduction to the four freedoms and secondly, competition law.
 These constitute the foundation of the economic and social order of the European Union.
 The course deals in detail with the free movement of goods (financial and quantitative restrictions), the free movement of persons, the freedom of establishment, the free movement of services.
-It specifically addresses the position of family members and the recognition of qualifications.
-Furthermore attention is paid to third country nationals, their right to family reunification and long term residence.
-Also addressed are the association agreements concluded between the EU and third countries.
-The free movement of capital and financial services are similarly addressed.
-In the final part, the course gives an introduction to competition law including, cartel agreements and concerted practices, the abuse of a dominant position, mergers, state monopolies, state aid and the enforcement of competition law.
+The free movement of capital and financial services are also addressed.
+In the final part, the course gives an introduction to competition law including, cartel agreements and concerted practices, the abuse of a dominant position, state monopolies, state aid and the enforcement of competition law.
+Important components include:

-4. Freedom of Establishment and Services; diploma recognition of professionals.
+- Free movement of establishment and services, including diploma recognition of professionals.

 |